 How long do orthotics last?

 Custom orthotics typically have two major components; the orthotic shell and the covering materials.
 The covering material is usually the first to show signs of wear and tear.
 The covers can easily be refurbished but do not generally impact the function of the orthotic.
 The shell material has a lifetime warranty against cracking.
 The shell does wear over many years, becoming slightly less supportive.
 Replacing your orthotics is necessary periodically but older pairs can continue to be used in alternate footwear.

 What is a Pedorthist?

-Certified Pedorthists are one of the few healthcare professionals educated in the assessment, design, fit, manufacture and modification of footwear and foot orthoses.
-A Certified Pedorthist has extensive training and experience in dealing with the biomechanics of the foot and in selecting appropriate footwear.
-In order to become a Certified Pedorthist, they have undergone a rigorous examination process testing their knowledge and biomechanics, disease, anatomy, orthoses fabrication and fitting as well as footwear function, design and modification.
-A Certified Pedorthist works as part of a medical team and require a referral from a prescribing healthcare provider in order to provide treatment.
+Certified Pedorthists are one of the few healthcare professionals educated in the assessment, design, fit, manufacture and modification of foot orthotics and footwear.
+In order to become a Certified Pedorthist, one must undergo a rigorous examination process testing their knowledge of biomechanics, disease, anatomy, orthoses fabrication and fitting as well as footwear function, design and modification.
+A Certified Pedorthist works as part of a medical team and requires a referral from a prescribing healthcare provider in order to provide treatment.

 Why Milton Orthotic & Wellness Centre?

 MOWC has been serving the Milton community for well over a decade.
 During that time we have been voted diamond by the Milton Champion Reader’s Choice for Custom Orthotics and Favourite Shoe Store.
 Our Pedorthists, Kinesiologists and Athletic Therapists perform thorough assessments and advise what products and services will suit your individual needs.
 Our customer service and product knowledge are exemplary and the client experience is always at the forefront of our business.

 What kind of shoe selection do you have?